A meticulously presented, Scandi-style lodge positioned dramatically at the foot of a former whinstone quarry.

 Family holidays, reunions and honeymoons kindle priceless moments that deserve preserving.Find Out More

 "We had a lovely, relaxing time at Wild Chive Lodge.
 It was the perfect place for a small group of friends with kids to spend new year.
 It was clean and beautifully decorated and comfortable.
-Celia, the owner was very accommodating and friendly.
+The owner was very accommodating and friendly.
 Would highly recommend."Pickard Family

 - Typical arrival day: Friday with the additional option of Monday out of high season.